byrrice/WikipediaDataAssocation/README.md

 ## How to Run
 1. Download nodejs
 2. go to folder with file
-3. node app.js 'link' lengthofdesiredstring (put quotes around if using parenthese)
+3. node app.js 'link' lengthofdesiredstring (put quotes around if using parentheses/other characters unrecognizable by bash)

 EX: node app.js 'https://en.wikipedia.org/wiki/James_Blake_(tennis)' 8

 ## To Do: